Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 but the right duration for the cache will vary for every scenario.

 > In this sample the Concerts are not editable.
 Remember that when you
-> use a cache you will want change cached data it whenever a user makes
+> use a cache you will want to change cached data whenever a user makes
 > an update.
 You can achieve this with an event driven system or by
 > ensuring that the cached data is only accessed directly from the
 > repository class that is responsible for handling the create and edit